The Bankrate promise

 How long is a check good for?

 Banks don’t have to accept checks that are more than 6 months (180 days) old.
 That’s according to the Uniform Commercial Code (UCC), a set of laws governing commercial exchanges, including checks.
-However, banks can still choose to accept your check.

 The rules are a bit different for certified checks, U.S. Treasury checks and money orders.